-When you start working with an IT company, you may find yourself on the fence about choosing a suitable pricing model.
-The most efficient and commonly-used pricing models are Fixed Price and Time & Materials.
-Below you may find some helpful information about them.
-We will talk about what these models are, what are their key features, and when they suit the best.
+When outsourcing software development, you may find yourself on the fence about choosing a suitable pricing model.
+The most common choice that you will encounter is Fixed Price project vs Time Material.
+That is why, in this article we are going to talk about what these models are, what are their key features, and when they suit the best.

 What is the Fixed Price Model?